konn/ghc-wasm-earthly/README.md

 It might not be too hard to fix it, but I would rather use GHC 9.8 on the host.
 The situation should be resolved once HLS supports GHC 9.10.

-## TODOs

-- Glue code for non-wasm GHC (JSFFI and `GHC.Wasm.Prim` is only available in WASM backend, not native one)
-  + We can't use Template Haskell with WASM backend for the time being - so some kinda external preprocessor would be needed to generate dummy codes for non-WASM compilers.

 ## Prior Works

 ### GHC WASM Backend + JSFFI